eigenhombre/vagrant-i3live/README.md

 The last step will download needed Python dependencies.

+*NOTE*: At the moment, the `python-twitter` module must be installed manually as well:

+    pip install python-twitter

+This is due to a conflict with I3Live's Fabric / Kickstart installation which is under investigation.

 The before running the database server or webserver (or whenever the I3Live view code is updated), you'll want to set up the MySQL DB: